rhayman/ephysiopy/docs/api/ephysiopy/common/fieldcalcs/index.rst

    .. attribute:: min_speed

+      the minimum speed

       :type: float

    .. attribute:: cumulative_time

+      the cumulative time spent on a run

       :type: np.ndarray

    .. attribute:: duration

+      the total duration of a run

       :type: int

    .. attribute:: n_spikes

+      the total number of spikes emitted on a run

       :type: int

    .. attribute:: run_start

+      the position index of the run start

       :type: int

    .. attribute:: run_stop

+      the position index of the run stop

       :type: int

    .. attribute:: mean_direction

+      the mean direction of a run

       :type: float

    .. attribute:: current_direction

+      the current direction of a run

       :type: np.ndarray

    .. attribute:: cumulative_distance

+      the cumulative distance covered in a run

       :type: np.ndarray

    .. attribute:: spike_position_index

+      the index into the position data of the spikes on a run

       :type: np.ndarray

    .. attribute:: observed_spikes

+      the observed spikes on a run (binned by position samples)

       :type: np.ndarray

    .. attribute:: xy_angle_to_peak

+      the xy angle to the peak (radians)

       :type: np.ndarray

    .. attribute:: xy_dist_to_peak

+      the distance to the field max

       :type: np.ndarray

    .. attribute:: xy_dist_to_peak_normed

+      normalised distance to field max

       :type: np.ndarray

    .. attribute:: pos_xy

+      cartesian xy coordinates but normalised on a unit circle

       :type: np.ndarray

    .. attribute:: pos_phi

+      the angular distance between a runs main direction and the direction to the peak for each position sample

       :type: np.ndarray

    .. attribute:: rho

+      the polar radial distance (1 = field edge)

       :type: np.ndarray

    .. attribute:: phi

+      the polar angle (radians)

       :type: np.ndarray

    .. attribute:: r_and_phi_to_x_and_y

+      converts rho and phi to x and y coordinates (range = -1 -> +1)

       :type: np.ndarray

    .. attribute:: tortuosity

+      the tortuosity for a run (closer to 1 = a straighter run)

       :type: np.ndarray

    .. attribute:: xy_is_smoothed

+      whether the xy data has been smoothed

       :type: bool